- Air Quality Summary

 - Figure 2 – Ozone Exceedance Days

-Santa Barbara County also met the California state standards for all pollutants except for the one-hour ozone (O3) standard and the 24-hour particulate matter less than 10 microns (PM10) standard.
-The California ozone standard of 0.09 parts per million (ppm) was exceeded on two days in 2004, while the state PM10 standard of 50 micrograms per cubic meter (µg/m3) was exceeded one time.
+Santa Barbara County also met the California state standards for all pollutants except for the 24-hour particulate matter less than 10 microns (PM10) standard.
+The California state PM10 standard of 50 micrograms per cubic meter (µg/m3) was exceeded two times.

 The Federal Clean Air Act (CAA) (Title 1, Section 109) requires the Environmental Protection Agency (EPA) to prescribe national primary ambient air quality standards (NAAQS) for certain air pollutants where public health criteria (protecting sensitive populations such as asthmatics) have been established.
 These pollutant levels were chosen to protect the health of the most susceptible individuals in a population, including children, the elderly and those with chronic respiratory ailments.
 A secondary standard is also prescribed to protect human welfare (visibility, crop damage, building damage).
 These pollutants are known as criteria pollutants.